 They serve traditional Greek dishes as well as the original Cretan paidakia (lamb chops), myzithra from Lasithi, and fresh juices.
 For dessert we enjoyed hot pastries with local cheese and honey, fried in olive oil (kalitsounia).
 The views of the plateau are worth a lunch here.

-Where to Sleep near Zeus Cave, Crete
+Where to sleep near the Cave of Zeus, Crete

 There are different options if you want to extend your visit to the Lasithi Plateau and visit the nearby villages other than the Cave of Zeus.